 In order to excel consistently, mastery within your body, mind, and spirit is essential.

 Do you have what it takes?

-When I really sit and think about it (sort of like now at this coffee shop while writing ) it seems pretty clear to me that we are always constantly training or practicing.
+When I really sit and think about it (sort of like now at this coffee shop while writing ) it seems pretty clear to me that we’re always training or practicing.
 I used the word mastery earlier but how do you define that?

-But I’m sure that if you asked each of them they would consider someone else a master.
+But I’m sure that if you asked each of them what they thought about that they would consider someone else a master.
 The point is that there are a lot of people out there with some pretty amazing talents and skills.
 Which means there is plenty of opportunity to learn from them or others just like them.

 But what if you don’t want good.
 You want extraordinary?

 Well than I think it’s pretty important to recognize that the opportunity to always be improving is there.
 The key is to build a life around what is important to you and by using your own strengths (again, refer to the strengths finder) to achieve those things.
 And as Millman says, “Not dedicating your life to the training but instead dedicating your training to your life.”

 When someone says active you probably most often think about physical activity.
 But staying active mentally and emotionally is just as important.
 Participating in activities that not only keep your body alive but your brain and emotions are instrumental in achieving optimal health and well-being.